So you’re getting ready for your Gymnastics Unit and looking for some ideas?

 The students get pretty pumped about the last week of our gymnastics unit when we do the activity stations because we have a small trampoline that they get to vault over equipment with and also get to jump off equipment, do the balance beams, rope swings and watch themselves perform different travels on the TV with an app called BAM video delay.

 Kids are just like adults in that they really enjoy autonomy and working towards mastery (sidenote: if you want to learn more about what motivates us as humans check out the book Drive: by Dan Pink, it gave me some great perspective for teaching) Anyway – stations is a great way to give students that independent practice that they desire and need in order to work towards mastering a skill.
-Also, they are a great tool for teachers to use to free themselves up to give one-on-one feedback, and assess student skill and behavior either formally or informally.
+Also, they are a great tool for teachers to use to free themselves up to give one-on-one feedback, and assess student skill and behavior either formally or informally. (here’s a few examples of our stations in action)

 You can see an example of the way I have my Gymnastics stations setup below: